-You are eligible to enroll in the Plan if you are a regular full-time employee of the Plan Sponsor who is scheduled to work at his or her job at least 32 hours per week on a regular and continuous basis.
-You are also eligible to enroll in the Plan if you are a former active employee who retired on or after age 60 with seven years or more of continuous full time service with Saint Louis University.
+You are eligible to enroll in the Plan if you are a regular full-time employee who is scheduled to work at least 32 hours per week or a person who retires while covered under the Plan.
 In the event of a temporary layoff or work stoppage due to a health pandemic, any benefit eligible employee enrolled in the plan at the time of the temporary layoff is still considered an eligible employee for benefit purposes, regardless of hours worked during the temporary layoff.